mapeveri/typescript-microservices/README.md

 # typescript-microservices

-Environament to work with typescript, nest.js and microservices
+Environment to work with TypeScript, nest.js and microservices